-Value Responsible Officer(s) / Body Up to £5,000 Development Manager £5,001 to £100,000 Head of Alumni Development & Engagement £100,001 to £250,000 Associate Chief Operating Officer Executive Director Finance £250,001 to £1,000,000 Vice-Chancellor or Deputy Vice-Chancellor £1,000,001 and above Vice-Chancellor and the Chair of University Council apply to discussions with Research Councils and similar grant awarding bodies over potential competitive bids for funds, nor funding sources identified by the University's Research team.
+Value Responsible Officer(s) / Body Up to £5,000 Senior Philanthropy Manager £5,001 to £100,000 Head of Philanthropy, Alumni & Support Engagement £100,001 to £250,000 Director of Marketing, Communications and External Relations Deputy Chief Executive and Chief Finance Officer £250,001 to £1,000,000 Vice-Chancellor or Deputy Vice-Chancellor £1,000,001 and above Vice-Chancellor and the Chair of University Council

-3.1.12 No individual, centre, department or school should accept a philanthropic donation without first consulting the Office of Alumni Engagement & Development.
-This does not
+3.1.12 No individual, centre, department or school should accept a philanthropic donation without first consulting the Office of Philanthropy, Alumni & Supporter Engagement.
+This does not apply to discussions with Research Councils and similar grant awarding bodies over potential competitive bids for funds, nor funding sources identified by the University's Research team.